 My hubby’s not into seafood like….At.
 All.
 If you want to eat burgers like a local head to Faubourg Bistro.
 This hidden gem of a restaurant is tucked away in the back of 700 Club NOLA on Burgundy Street.
 It’s easy to miss if you don’t know it’s there.
 Their food is made from scratch with fresh ingredients.
 What more could you ask for?
 The Roasted Beef and Cheddar was absolutely phenomenal.
 Bistro Burger, Mac and Cheese Bites, Loaded Fries.
 You really can’t make a bad decision here.

 Tujague’s (pronounced Two-Jacks) is not just a local bar it’s a little piece of history.
 Established in 1856, they hold the bragging rights as the city’s first stand up bar and continue to operate in the same manner today.
 I kept it traditional and went with a Ramos Gin Fizz, a NOLA original.
-The bartenders here were top notch and can just about anything you throw at ’em.
+The bartenders here were top notch and can whip up just about anything you throw at ’em.
 Dinner here was extraordinary!
 We ordered Abita Amber BBQ Shrimp and Grits, Tujague’s Famous Brisket, Tournedos of Beef, and the Grilled Pork Chop and tried a little bit of each.
 I truly had a hard time picking a favorite!

 It only takes about 2 seconds on Bourbon Street to spot one of these neon drinks.
 The Hand Grenade is a fruity concoction that tastes like a melon flavored beach drink, but be careful, this lil guy packs a punch!
 It’s even touted as New Orlean’s most powerful drink.
 You have been warned!
 You can find them at one of the many Tropical Isle locations.
 When in NOLA….